Prasiddha10/NEPSE/README.md

 The dataset was taken from Kaggle "https://www.kaggle.com/datasets/sagyamthapa/nepali-stock-market-form-2012-to-2020-till-march?select=OHLC.csv"

-   cd NEPSE

 # Project Overview
-This project aims to predict the next quarter's stock prices for the top 10 companies listed on NEPSE using historical data and economic indicators.
+This project aims to predict the stock prices for the top 10 companies listed on NEPSE using historical data and economic indicators.

 ## Stock Price Analysis and Visualization